The Joys of Raising a Golden Retriever Puppy You Never Knew Existed

 Create a safe haven: Set up a cozy space with a bed and toys to help your puppy feel welcome.

-Statistics show that over 50% of puppy owners encounter issues with household injuries, often due to inadequate safety measures.
-By being proactive, you can help your golden retriever transition smoothly into their new home.
+Statistics from veterinary associations show that a significant percentage of puppy injuries occur in the home, often due to inadequate safety measures [Source: American Veterinary Medical Association].
+By being proactive, you can help your Golden Retriever transition smoothly.

 The First Few Days: Building a Relationship